jesperswillem/pymemdyn-teaching/README.md

         pymemdyn --help

     You should obtain the following help output:

-        usage: pymemdyn [-h] [-v] [-b OWN_DIR] [-r REPO_DIR] -p PDB [-l LIGAND] [-a ALOSTERIC] [-w WATERS] [-i IONS] [-c CHO] [--res RESTRAINT] [-q QUEUE] [-d]
+        usage: pymemdyn [-h] [-v] [-b OWN_DIR] [-r REPO_DIR] -p PDB [-l LIGAND] [-a ALOSTERIC] [-w WATERS] [-i IONS] [-c CHO] [--lpg LIGPARGEN] [--lib LIBRARY] [--res RESTRAINT] [-q QUEUE] [-d]

         == Setup Molecular Dynamics for Membrane Proteins given a PDB. ==

         optional arguments:
           -h, --help            show this help message and exit -v, --version         show program's version number and exit -b OWN_DIR            Working dir if different from actual dir -r REPO_DIR           Path to templates of fixed files.
 If not provided, take the value from settings.TEMPLATES_DIR.
           -p PDB                Name of the pdb to insert into membrane for MD (mandatory).
 Use the pdb extension. (e.g. -p myprot.pdb)
           -l LIGAND, --lig LIGAND
         			Name of the ligand, without extension.
 Three files must be present along with the molecule pdb: the ligand, its itp and its force field.
+(See --lpg and --lib for more information)
           -a ALOSTERIC, --alo ALOSTERIC
         			Name of the alosteric interaction, without extension.
         			Three files must be present along with the molecule
         			pdb: the alosteric, its itp and its force field.
+(See --lpg and --lib for more information)
           -w WATERS, --waters WATERS
         			Crystalized water molecules.
 File name without
         			extension.
           -i IONS, --ions IONS  Crystalized ions file name without extension.
           -c CHO, --cho CHO     Crystalized cholesterol molecules file name without extension.
+          --lpg LIGPARGEN       Indicate which ligand or cofactor pdb and topology files are generated using LigParGen.
+Options: any combination of l (ligand), a (allosteric), and c (cholesterol)
+          --lib LIBRARY         Indicate which ligand or cofactor itp and ff you wish to retrieve from the PyMemDyn library.
+Options: any combination of l (ligand), a (allosteric), w (waters), i (ions), and c (cholesterol)
-          --res RESTRAINT       Position restrains during MD production run.
+          --res RESTRAINT       Position restraints during MD production run.
 Options: bw (Ballesteros-Weinstein Restrained Relaxation -
         			default), ca (C-Alpha Restrained Relaxation)
           -q QUEUE, --queue QUEUE
         			Queueing system to use (slurm, pbs, pbs_ib and svgd supported)
           -d, --debug

 3. Updates are very easy thanks to the git versioning system.
 Once **PyMemDyn** has been downloaded (cloned) into its own *pymemdyn* folder